SamTh3D3v/AltBrowser/Alt-Browser.package/AltMotion.class/README.md

-This class register a motion and plan for it.

-It's derived from the tween approach of Robert Penner.
+Base class for motions.
+Just defines a combining interface and the next method.